VojtaMi/ASI-manifesto/noosphere_manifesto.md

 This bottleneck is both astonishing and constraining.
 It is as if we tried to advance AI frontier models by deleting them every 20 years and preserving only a compressed version on a flash drive.
 Each new model would then need to be painstakingly re-expanded and retrained from scratch.

 And in reality, the biological case is even more restrictive: organisms do not directly access or edit the blueprint itself.
 Development is governed by layers of regulatory processes, many of which cannot simply be bypassed.

+### Human Evolution: The Dance of the Systems

+One of the most peculiar outcomes of evolution is the human mind.
+Throughout Earth’s history we have seen many recurring patterns of adaptation, some so alike they seem to have arisen multiple times independently.
+The rhinoceros resembles the triceratops, even though one is a mammal and the other a dinosaur.
+Ichthyosaurs looked strikingly similar to today’s dolphins, despite being reptiles rather than mammals.

+Humans are different.
+Our adaptation — the development of general intelligence — is unlike anything else Earth has produced.
+We became a species that thrives through adaptability itself, capable of surviving as hunter-gatherers and later as agriculturalists, reshaping ecosystems around us.

+Here lies the paradox: the logic of evolution and the emergence of intelligence exist in a curious tension.

+The basic principle of evolution is straightforward: introduce variation in each generation, then filter out the unsuccessful.
+This works efficiently for simpler organisms that reproduce quickly and in large numbers.

+But intelligence is extraordinarily costly to maintain.
+Larger brains demand fewer offspring, longer parental care, and extended learning.
+This slows generational turnover and reduces the variety available for selection — seemingly the opposite of what evolution “prefers.”

+Yet, if we look at the growth of human brain size over the past few million years, the rate is staggering.
+A reinforcing feedback loop took hold, accelerating development at an almost parabolic pace.

+The reason is that even small gains in intelligence had multiplicative effects.
+A slightly sharper tool, a more coordinated hunting strategy — these not only increased individual survival but often boosted the survival of kin and descendants.
+What looked like a constraint — long childhoods and slow replacement cycles — became the very lever that pushed evolution to its limits.

+And yet, the paradox remains.
+Evolution still operates on variation and selection, not on deliberate design.
+Even today, despite our collective knowledge being higher than ever, children are not born with “better brains” than their parents.
+Evolution works on architecture, and architecture requires waste.
+From a geological perspective our rise was rapid, but evolution is not a system that will drive intelligence forward indefinitely.